-237(d) If the person assigned to operate the rail defect detection equipment being used determines that, due to rail surface conditions, a valid search for internal defects could not be made over a particular length of track, the test on that particular length of track cannot be considered as a search for internal defects under §213.237(a).
-(This paragraph (d) is not retroactive to tests performed prior to September 21, 1998).
+237(g) If the person assigned to operate the rail defect detection equipment (i.e., the qualified operator) determines that a valid search for internal defects could not be made over a particular length of track, that particular length of track may not be considered as internally inspected under paragraphs (a) and (c) of this section.

-Guidance: This paragraph and paragraph (e) address a situation where a valid search for internal rail defects could not be made because of rail surface conditions.
+Guidance: Paragraph (g) addresses a situation where a valid search for internal rail defects cannot be made because of rail surface conditions, equipment issues, or other factors.
 Several types of technologies are presently employed to continuously search for internal rail defects, some with varying means of displaying and monitoring search signals.
 A continuous search is intended to mean an uninterrupted search by whatever technology is being used, so that there are no segments of rail that are not tested.
-If the test is interrupted (e.g., as a result of rail surface conditions that inhibit the transmission or return of the signal) then the test over that segment of rail is not valid because it was not continuous.
+If the test is interrupted (e.g., as a result of rail surface conditions that inhibit the transmission or return of the signal), then the test over that segment of rail is not valid because it was not continuous.
 Therefore, a non-test is not defined in absolute technical terms.
-Rather, the provision leaves this determination to the rail test equipment operator who is uniquely qualified on that equipment.
-Paragraph (d) is not retroactive to tests performed prior to September 21, 1998.
+Rather, the provision leaves this determination to the qualified operator, as defined in § 213.238, who is uniquely qualified on that equipment.

-237(e) If a valid search for internal defects cannot be conducted for reasons described in paragraph (d) of this section, the track owner shall, before the expiration of time or tonnage limits;
+237(h) If a valid search for internal defects could not be conducted, the track owner shall, before expiration of the time or tonnage limits in paragraph (a) or (c) of this section-